xinkecf35/Door_Unlock_Web_GUI/src/backend/README.md

 door-unlock-api:latest --target=test .```and then ```docker run door-unlock-api:latest```
 Visual Studio Code with the Python extension also helpfully lets you run the test suite.

+If one is using a debugger, please note for each test module is intended to run at once.
+As of this time, each test case is interdependent of each other and relies on the successful execution of the previous test to work correctly.
+Specifically, this is due to use of module scoping for the test fixtures.
+For more information, please refer to the pytest documentation on fixtures and fixture scoping.

 ### Deployment

 For deployment in production, the intention is to use Docker and Docker Compose.